-If you want a pleasant combination of green hills and beaches, Pahang on the east coast of Malaysia is the perfect destination for your dream vacation.
-Geographically, one of the largest states in Peninsular Malaysia, Pahang is home to Cameron and Genting highlands to the white-floored ocean, primaeval rain forests, wetlands, refreshing freshwater lakes and beautiful mountains.
+If you’re seeking a perfect blend of lush green hills and pristine beaches, Pahang on Malaysia’s east coast is the ideal destination for your dream vacation.
+As one of the largest states in Peninsular Malaysia, Pahang boasts a rich geographical diversity, from the cool, refreshing highlands of Cameron and Genting to the white sandy beaches along its coastline.
+The state is also home to ancient rainforests, serene wetlands, and picturesque freshwater lakes.

 How to travel to Genting Highland?